 DIRECTOR’S STATEMENT

-As a young woman in her native Morocco, my mother found herself stuck.
-A divorcée, raising two young children alone while living in her parents’ modest one-room bungalow, she struggled to envision a future for herself.
-In the midst of her emotional turmoil, she secretly sold the gold bangles from her dowry, secured a passport, and took a fateful step away from everything she knew… her children included.
+As a young woman in her native Morocco, my mother found herself at an impasse.
+A divorcée raising two young children alone while living with her parents in a modest one-room bungalow, she struggled to imagine a future for herself.
+In the midst of profound emotional turmoil, she secretly sold the gold bangles from her dowry, secured a passport, and walked out of her life, leaving her children behind.

-This film is a reconstruction of the thirty-six hours leading up to that moment of departure, an attempt to unearth the labyrinthine emotions she must undoubtedly have experienced.
+This film reconstructs the thirty-six hours leading up to that moment of departure, excavating the emotional and material realities surrounding such a drastic decision.

-It is a story about the boundaries of maternal ambivalence and self-discovery, built with scraps of memory and imagination.
-The film opens up the difficult space between love and leaving, between sacrifice and surviving, offering both a mirror and a bridge between the past and our present, the said and the unsaid, the visible and the unseen.
+At its heart, this is a story about maternal ambivalence and self-discovery, pieced together, like a zellij mosaic, from fragments of memory, imagination, and inherited stories.
+It inhabits the uneasy space between love and leaving, sacrifice and survival, drawing a line between past and present, speech and silence, the visible and the unseen.

-As the writer and director, I didn’t just want to tell a story, I wanted to create space for reflection.
-While the film is a tribute to my mother, it also explores that painful, often unspoken juncture where personal aspiration collides with familial and societal expectation.
-A mother walking away from her children may seem unforgivable… but it can also be an act of defiant bravery.
-I wanted to honour the tension and weight of that decision.
+While the film stands as a tribute to my mother, it also confronts a painful and often unspoken crossroads where personal aspiration collides with familial and societal expectation.
+A mother leaving her children may seem unforgivable.
+It may also be an act of survival.
+This film seeks not to justify that decision, but to honour its gravity and complexity.

 APPROACH